exvertus/thomasflanigan/content/posts/hosting-with-gke.md

 +++

 In my [last post](/posts/building-with-hugo/), I explained how I am building this site with [Hugo](https://gohugo.io/), but stopped short of explaining how I am hosting it.
-In this post, I'll take you through a bit of how Kubernetes works and explain how I'm using it to host the site you're looking at.
+In this post, I'll take you through a bit of how Kubernetes works and explain how I'm using it to host this.

 ##### What is Kubernetes?